 You also get a $100 airline fee credit for incidental fees at one selected qualifying airline.
 The American Express Gold Card also gives an annual $120 dining credit ($10 per month) at select restaurants including Cheesecake Factory, Ruth’s Chris Steak House, Grubhub, and Boxed.
 Enrollment is required.

 Your points are most valuable when booking award flights or gift cards.
 You can also transfer them at a 1:1 ratio to airline and hotel partners including Delta Air Lines, British Airways, and Avianca LifeMiles.
-The annual fee is $250 (See Rates & Fees) which is reasonable if you use the travel and dining credits.
+The annual fee is $250 and there are no foreign transaction fees (See Rates & Fees) which is reasonable if you use the travel and dining credits.

 Learn more: Johnny Jet Recommended Credit Cards

 The Capital One Venture Rewards Credit Card is a good fit if you want a travel credit card that earns the same amount of miles on each purchase.
 You get 2 miles per $1 on domestic and international purchases.
 You can redeem your miles for travel statement credits, booking upcoming travel, or transfer to the Capital One travel partners.

 One additional travel perk is getting a fee credit of up to $100 for Global Entry or TSA PreCheck.
 The annual fee is $95.

 New cardholders can earn 60,000 miles if you spend $3,000 on purchases in the first 3 months of the account opening.

 Citi® Double Cash Card gives you the flexibility of earning the highest cash back rates before and after travel restrictions are lifted.
 You get up to 2% back on all purchases and can redeem your rewards with a minimum $20 cash balance.
 Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 To earn the cash back, you must pay at least the minimum due on time.